 This type of savings account, as the name implies, is only available online - you can track your savings progress using the internet and mobile banking.

-They can offer higher interest rate as there's less administrative work for the bank.
-But this also means you can't pay by cheque, or use over the counter facilities through a physical branch.
+They can offer a higher interest rate as there's less administrative work for the bank.
+But this also means you probably can't pay by cheque, or use over the counter facilities through a physical branch.

 To open an online savings account, all you need to do is visit the website or app of the bank you would like to invest with, fill out a few details (e.g. identification, Tax File Number), and begin depositing money.
-Online savings accounts are now a staple of virtually all banks in Australia, including the big-four.
+Online savings accounts are now a staple of virtually all banks in Australia, including the big four.

 Bonus saver account